Skip to main content

 Who do ISSOs work with?

 The ISSO is part of the portfolio team – the group of people who work together to make sure that any given CMS information system complies with federal security requirements and is managed in a way that protects the personal and health information of those who depend on CMS for benefits.
-The portfolio team has the following roles:

 Program Executive, Information System Owner (ISO), Business Owner (BO), and Information System Security Officer (ISSO)

 These people work together to take full responsibility for implementing the required security and privacy controls and managing the cybersecurity and privacy risk posture for each system.
-All of these roles must be an agency official (federal government employee) except the ISSO, which may be a federal employee or a contractor.
+All of these roles must be filled by an agency official (federal government employee) except the ISSO, which may be a federal employee or a contractor.

 Cyber Risk Advisor (CRA)